 If you follow Tim Ferriss like I do or you’re interested in crowdfunding and business models online you might be interested to see what just happened with Tim Ferriss on the Tim Ferriss Show, which is his podcast.

-Right after that Tim then sent this message in July at 2019, thus just less than barely a month after this experiment started, he sent this email out saying why I’m stopping the fans supported podcast experiment.He says he’ll be stopping and that is what he’s stuck with the since this message.
-He sent this email saying I’ll be stopping the fan supported podcast experiment and moving back to ad supported.
+Right after that Tim then sent this message in July at 2019, thus just less than barely a month after this experiment started, he sent this email out saying why I’m stopping the fans supporting the podcast experiment.He says he’ll be stopping and that is what he’s stuck with since this message.
+He sent this email saying I’ll be stopping the fan support podcast experiment and moving back to ad support.

-This is a good lesson if you’re looking to use Patreon especially or any other model that this currently is not a business model that most people are on the level for or interested in participating in.
-For Tim Ferriss, who has such a huge following with his podcast and so many listeners, for this to fail for him is a grateful a lesson for all of us.
+This is a good lesson if you’re looking to especially use Patreon or any other model that this currently is not a business model that most people are at the level for or interested in participating in.
+For Tim Ferriss, who has such a huge following with his podcast and so many listeners, for this to fail for him is a grateful lesson for all of us.

 I’ve tried to do a bunch of Patreon and the only way I could get people to pledge was to give them a direct some kind of a business service in exchange for pledging and thus that can work.
 Tim what was giving a live question and answer, which I thought was really valuable, I guess other people didn’t jump right in on it within the first month.

-If you’re thinking about going with some kind of crowdfunding keep this experiment in mind, what Tim Ferriss podcast did at a big level.
-If you put that down on a smaller level with someone just getting started you’ll be likely to have anyone at all contribute.
-Even where I’m at, when I do something for crowdfunding I’m lucky to have a few people sign up within the first month.
+If you’re thinking about going with some kind of crowdfunding, keep this experiment in mind, which is what Tim Ferriss podcast did at a big level.
+If you put that down to a smaller level with someone just getting started, you’re likely to have anyone at all contribute.
+Even where I’m at, when I do something for crowdfunding, I’m lucky to have a few people sign up within the first month.
 For example, I just did a Kickstarter and off of all the promotion I did and talked about it in the first couple days two of my friends signed up and not one other person put in.
-There was technically one spammy thing but not one other real person actually put in money out of thousands of people who were aware of it, thus, crowdfunding does have its place however, it has to be done in a very certain way.
+There was technically one spammy thing but not one other real person put in money out of thousands of people who were aware of it, thus, crowdfunding does have its place however, it has to be done in a very certain way.

 I love you, you’re awesome, thanks for making it to the end of this and I’ll see you in the next post.